kpengwin/nand2tetris/09/Flappy/Design.md

 ## Features

-- You are a bird
+x You are a bird
-- You can flap (with the keyboard)
-- Flapping makes you go up
-- Gravity makes you go down
+x You can flap (with the keyboard) x Flapping makes you go up x Gravity makes you go down
-- Game stops if you go off the top or bottom
-- There are pipes which form gaps
-- The pipe/gaps approach you
+- Game stops if you go off the top or bottom x There are pillars which form gaps x The pillar/gaps approach you
-- If you hit the pipes the game ends
+- If you hit the pillars the game ends
 - The game adds one to your score if you pass a gap
 - The gaps get smaller on average as time goes down